Yannick H.,

 - Time to change (not three weeks - more like three months)

-Companies invest an average of 85% of their budget in technology and 15% in change management.
+On average, companies invest 85% of their budget in technology and 15% in change management.

 "We need to become more digital" is not a strategy.
-It's a vague fear of the zeitgeist.
+It is a vague fear of the spirit of the times.

 Real transformations have clear goals: